 The broth begins by sautéing a little bit of garlic and onion in coconut oil, and once they become fragrant and slightly softened, the rest of the ingredients get dumped into the pot, and simmered for just a few minutes until the wontons get dropped in.

-I like to serve four or five wontons to a bowl, ladle the broth on top, and then garnish simple with plenty of sliced green onion.
+I like to serve four or five wontons to a bowl, ladle the broth on top, and then garnish simply with plenty of sliced green onion.

 - 1 large garlic clove, minced

-- In a small bowl, mix together pork, carrot, green onion, minced onion, garlic, soy sauce, and sesame oil.
+In a small bowl, mix together pork, carrot, green onion, minced onion, garlic, soy sauce, sesame oil, and salt.

-- Fill a small bowl with water.
-Place one (slightly over) teaspoon of filling in the middle of each wonton.
+Fill a small bowl with water.
+Place one heaping teaspoon of filling in the middle of each wonton.
 Using your finger, wet the edges of the wonton.
-Fold the top half over the bottom half, to make a rectangle, seal edges and be sure to get all air bubbles out.
+Turn the wonton so that each corner is point up, down, left, and right.
+Fold the top corner down over the bottom half, to make a triangle, seal edges and be sure to get all air bubbles out.
 Wet the bottom two corner edges.
-Fold the sides in and bring the bottom two edges together, seal.
-See this photo tutorial for a visual.
+Pull the corners in and bring the bottom two edges together, seal.
 You could also just fold each on in to a triangle, seal and then bring the bottom two edges in and seal again.
 Make sure to cover finished wontons with a towel.

-- Heat a dutch oven to a medium heat.
+Heat a dutch oven to a medium heat.
 Add coconut oil.
 Once hot, add onion and garlic.
 Cook for 1 minute until fragrant and slightly translucent.
-Season with salt.
+Season with a 1/4 teaspoon of salt.
 Add curry paste, cook 1 minute.
-Whisk in chicken stock, coconut milk, brown sugar, peanut butter, ginger and salt.
-Bring a boil and reduce to a simmer for 10 minutes.
+Whisk in chicken stock, coconut milk, brown sugar, peanut butter, ginger and remaining salt.
+Bring to a boil and reduce to a simmer for 10 minutes.

-- After 10 minutes, add wontons, simmer until pork is cooked through and wonton wrapper are soft, about 5-6 minutes.
+After 10 minutes, add wontons, simmer until pork is cooked through and wonton wrappers are soft, about 5-6 minutes.